ceedee666/modern-abap-curriculum/docs/transactional_app.md

 }
 ```

-### Create new metadata extensions
+### Create New Metadata Extensions

-Next new metadata extensions are created for the two consumptions views.
+Next new metadata extensions are created for the two consumption views.
 Again the
 metadata extension should be named like the consumption view.
 Below is the code for the
 metadata extension for the `Z_C_Rating_M`.
 This code does not contain any new features.
 Everything should be understandable from